 This Limited Warranty gives you specific legal rights.
-You may also have other rights which vary from state to state, region to region.
+You may also have other rights which vary from State to State.

-For how long does this Limited Warranty last?
+For how long does this Limited Warranty

+- last?

 - When used in this Limited Warranty, the phrase "for life" means for as long as the original consumer owns the product.

-- · Steel Frame and Fork: Lifetime
+- Steel Frame and Fork: Lifetime

-- Aluminum/Carbon Frame: 10 years
+- Aluminum/Carbon fiber frame: 10 years

 - Shock Fork/Aluminum Fork: 1 year

 - Electronics: 90 days

 - All other components: 6 months

 - All warranties are from date of original purchase.